DexterHuang/Arclight-City/update-log.md

 ### 0.0.43

+-  Updated all background image for locations and districts

+### 0.0.43

 -  Added updated mercenary images, new mercenaries with 4 stars and 5 stars will now have updated images, the mercenary you draw before will not be changed so you can still have the old image if you had them before the update.
 -  Added many new lore notes in dungeon